Gromov K-area and jumping curves in CP^n: Abstract

 \section{Abstract}

 We give here some extensions of Gromov's and Polterovich's theorems on $\karea$ of $ \mathbb{CP} ^{n}$, particularly in the symplectic and Hamiltonian context.
 Our main methods involve Gromov-Witten theory, and some connections with Bott periodicity, and loop groups.
-The argument is closely connected with study of jumping curves in $ \mathbb{CP} ^{n}$, and as an upshot we also prove a possibly new, general theorem on these jumping curves.
+The argument is closely connected with study of jumping curves in $ \mathbb{CP} ^{n}$, and as an upshot we prove a new symplectic geometric theorem on these jumping curves.